open-neuroscience-foundation/neuroscience-landscape/README.md

 * _Translational neuroscience_ - how genes are encoding, guiding, controling brain structures
 * _Hebbian rule_ - "what fires together, wires together".
 Some mechanisms in brain are anti-Hebbian and some are neither.
 Overall, it is important model.
 * Does model need to be accurate down to molecular level to understand cognition?
 Computational neuroscience says no, level of neurons and their connections might be sufficient
-* Cortex is ~6 layers for humans, for other animals less, varies by area
 * There are a lot of recurrent loops in networks
 * _Timing_ is very important, as a lot of processing and wiring are in _oscilating currents_
 * There are different types of neurons